On the tangent bundle and the divisor theory of a general matroid: Properties of the beta classes

 \end{conjecture}

-The first question is to compute the numerical dimension of $\beta_S$. \begin{definition} Given a matroid $M$ on ground set $E$.
-For a sequence $(S_1, \ldots , S_m)$ of non-empty subsets of $E$, we say it satisfies the dragon-Hall–Rado condition (with respect to $M$) if
+The first question is to compute the numerical dimension of $\beta_S$. \begin{definition} For a matroid $M$ on the ground set $E$ and a sequence $(S_1, \ldots , S_m)$ of non-empty subsets of $E$, we say the sequence satisfies the dragon-Hall–Rado condition (with respect to $M$) if

 \end{definition}